Renyi relative entropies of quantum Gaussian states: Computations with quantum Gaussian states

 \subsection{Mean vectors and displacement operators}

 We begin by recalling some standard properties of the operator in \eqref{eq: displacement Op}.
-For detailed proofs, see, e.g., \cite{S17}, but note that they follow from the Baker--Campbell--Hausdorff formula and its corollaries.
+For detailed proofs, see, e.g., Ref.~\onlinecite{S17}, but note that they follow from the Baker--Campbell--Hausdorff formula and its corollaries.

 \begin{proposition} The displacement operator in \eqref{eq: displacement Op} (extended to $s\in\mathbb{C}^{2n}$) satisfies the following properties: